-Regardless of the type of surgery, it essential that Physiotherapy is completed to ensure that full range of motion, strength, balance, neuromuscular control, proprioception and sport- or work-specific rehabilitation is carried out.
+Regardless of the type of surgery, it is essential that Physiotherapy is completed to ensure that full range of motion, strength, balance, neuromuscular control, and sport– or work-specific rehabilitation is carried out.
 It is essential that a patient seeks out physiotherapy after ankle surgery to ensure that a high level of treatment is received from a competent and regulated health professional.
 A Chartered Physiotherapist is best-placed to interpret and guide you through post-operative protocols, ensuring a safe and speedy recovery.
 For further information about Physiotherapy following ankle surgery or to book an appointment, then please contact us or book online.

 Achillies Tendon Rupture

 The Achilles tendon runs from the calcaneal (heel bone) up the back of the leg and joins with the gastrocnemius and soleus (calf muscles).
 When the Achilles tendon ruptures this means that there is a complete disconnection in the tendon fibres where it totally separates, and a palpable gap emerges.
 A suspected Achilles tendon rupture can be easily diagnosed by a Chartered Physiotherapist in the clinic by undertaking a physical examination.
 The Achilles tendon takes a load of approximately 4 times your body weight through it when walking and up to 8 times your body weight when running, hopping or jumping.
 Therefore, when the tendon ruptures there will be a notable loss of power when walking or attempting to take part in any physical activity.

 The normal treatment for a ruptured Achilles tendon would be conservative, meaning non-surgical.
 Most research studies show that surgical interventions are not any better than conservative and are obviously less invasive.
 With conservative treatment, the patient would be put in a plaster of Paris (cast) for approximately 2 weeks, non-weight bearing with crutches.
 Then into an air cast boot for approximately 4-6 weeks.
 Heel raises would be inserted into the boot.
 These would be taken out gradually over the next 4 weeks as per consultant post-operative protocol.
 The patient would gradually increase their weight to full weight-bearing in the boot, to then weaning off the air cast boot entirely over the 6-week period.